Gonzalo2408/IR2022-Project/Cluster_files/Readme.md

 _2 has been trained for 100 000 iterations.

 the one without any extension was ran for 40 000 training iterations.

+The run_treccar file can only be run with tensorflow 1.15 or lower, so they were run in a virtual environment with the final requirements and python 3.6